mamadaliev/concurrency/README.md

 # multithreading
-Multithreading examples in C and Java for beginners
+Examples of the basics of multithreading and concurrency in Java for beginners.

+1. Basics.
+    - Thread
+    - Runnable
+    - ThreadLocal
+    - ThreadGroup
+2. Concurrency
+    - Callable
+    - Future
+    - Executors